Faireburn History, Family Crest & Coats of Arms

 Early Notables of the Faireburn family (pre 1700)

-More information is included under the topic Early Faireburn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) are included under the topic Early Faireburn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Faireburn family